City Rail Link: Station naming

 In May 2022, the stations were gifted names by the CRL Mana Whenua Forum.
 These reflected the area's Māori history: Waitematā for Britomart, Te Wai Horotiu for Aotea, Karanga a Hape for Karangahape, and Maungawhau for Mt.
 Eden.

 Together with Auckland Transport, City Rail Link Ltd submitted these suggested names to the New Zealand Geographic Board Ngā Pou Taunaha o Aotearoa (NZGB) for recognition.
 In August 2022, the Board returned the following verdicts: that the unofficial name 'Britomart' be altered to a new official name, 'Waitematā'; that the suggestion of 'Te Wai Horotiu' be accepted, and altered to 'Te Waihorotiu' in keeping with national and te reo Māori orthographic standards; that the suggestion of 'Karanga a Hape' be accepted, and altered to 'Karanga-a-Hape' in keeping with national and te reo Māori orthographic standards; that the unofficial name 'Mount Eden' be discarded, and replaced by an official dual name, 'Maungawhau / Mount Eden'.

-In March 2023, the NZBG announced the decisions made by the Minister for Land Information Damien O'Connor.
+In March 2023, the NZGB announced the decisions made by the Minister for Land Information Damien O'Connor.
 Te Wai Horotiu and Karanga a Hape were changed to Te Waihorotiu and Karanga-a-Hape respectively, as per the Board's recommendations.
 Britomart was also changed, to officially become Waitematā railway station.
 Breaking with the Board's recommendation, the Minister made the decision for the Mount Eden station to be called 'Maungawhau' only, not to have a dual name of 'Maungawhau / Mount Eden' as the board suggested.